Contact Us Today (424) 372-3112

 Posted by Philip Israels | Oct 21, 2019

-California has some of the strictest gun laws in the United States.
-There are laws that can impact your right to own or possess a gun – and other specific laws that allow for severe legal penalties if you commit certain California crimes with a gun.
+California's gun laws are among the most stringent in the United States.
+These laws not only affect your right to own or possess a gun but also carry severe legal penalties if you commit certain California crimes with a gun.

-This law in famously known as California's “use a gun and you're done” law and defined under California Penal Code 12022.53 PC as follows:
+This law is famously known as California's “use a gun and you're done” law and is defined under California Penal Code 12022.53 PC as follows:

 • “Anyone who is committing a specific felony crime using a firearm will be punished by an additional 10 years in state prison.
 The firearm doesn't have to be operable or loaded.
 Anyone who discharges a firearm will receive an additional 20 years and an additional 25 years if they discharge a firearm causing great bodily injury.”